 Reclassifications: Certain items in prior year financial statements were reclassified to conform to the current presentation.
 Such reclassifications had no impact on net income or total shareholders' equity.

-Recently issued accounting pronouncements: The following reflect recent accounting pronouncements that have been adopted by the Company or pending pronouncements with updates to the expected impact since the end of the Company's fiscal year ended December 31, 2018.
+Recently adopted accounting pronouncements: The following reflect recent accounting pronouncements that have been adopted by the Company during the end of the Company's fiscal year ended December 31, 2019.